The Story Begins Here with Chapter – 1.

 The King Alfred’s tactical officer announced, “Computer counts six hundred and eleven fighters remaining.”

-“Firing solution Beta, initiate,” Captain Devereaux ordered, unleashing another swarm of Imperial torpedoes.
+“Firing solution Beta, initiate,” Captain Devereaux ordered, unleashing another swarm of Imperial torpedos.
 They were accompanied by a dozen jets of plasma and a trio of rail gun shells.

-Fourty eight of their fighters were lost to our fire and we began to take damage.
+Fourty-eight of their fighters were lost to our return fire and we began to take damage.

-Everyone of our ship suffered a lashing from combinations of laser and plasma.
+Everyone of our ships suffered a lashing from combinations of laser and plasma.
 Additionally, thirty-one missiles slipped through our defensive fire.
-They exploded mostly against the King Alfred and the carrier Czar Peter Magnus, but our own Santo Torquemada was rocked by a couple of torpedoe strikes.
+They exploded mostly against the King Alfred and the carrier Czar Peter Magnus.
+Our own Santo Torquemada was rocked by a couple of torpedo strikes.

-Our Angels arrived then.
-Or rather, their volley of missiles arrived and two dozen pirate ships exploded into shards.
+At last, our Angels joined the battle.
+Their volley of missiles arrived and nearly four dozen pirate ships exploded into shards.